About Extending Entities by Adding Actions

 Entity Events are set up so that anytime a change is made to a field in an Entity and it is saved or deleted a flow runs.
 The extension runs a flow that saves the information, this can set to run a flow either before or after the changes are made.

-Entity Events are set up to run in a flow that are based on a scheduled occurrence that is assigned to the entity.
+Entity Events are set up to run in a flow that is based on a scheduled occurrence that is assigned to the entity.
 For information on how to set up an Entity Event see attached link:

 Hooking Entity Events For Custom Handling of Entities

-- After Delete Flow: A flow runs after a delete is made to the Entity to save the changes.
+- After Delete Flow: A flow runs after a "delete" is made to the Entity to save the changes.

 - After Save Flow: A flow runs to save the changes after a flow is changed.

 - Before Delete Flow: A flow runs before a delete is made to an Entity to save the data.